ASommer/brm-react/README.md

 5. Install the packages via `yarn` or `npm install`
 6. Start the development server with `yarn start` or `npm run start`

+## Services, Sources and Inspirations
+- the Address Autocomplete Forme use the Geolocation APP from [HERE](https:://here.com)
+- The Vehicles Data use the API provided by [Fluctuo](https://fluctuo.com/) (former Multicycles).
+Thanks to the work of [Pierrick Paul](https://github.com/PierrickP)!

 ## Todo
 - add submitbutton to locationsearchform
 - vehicle details animation(slide) with react Transitions